vonzo/PingMyImage/README.md

 1. You should have acces to `sudo`
 2. `pip`
 3. python (3.8 is recommended)
-4. ffmpeg libsm6 libxext6 can be intalled with `apt-get install ffmpeg libsm6 libxext6  -y`
+4. ffmpeg libsm6 libxext6 can be installed with `apt-get install ffmpeg libsm6 libxext6  -y`
 5. opencv-python
 6. pythonping